w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 ##### Applying “relative luminance” to Non-Web Documents and Software

-This applies directly as written and as described in the WCAG 2 glossary, replacing “Web content” with “content”.
+This applies directly as written and as described in the WCAG 2 glossary, replacing “web content” with “content”.

 With this substitution, it would read: